Windbreak House Writing Retreats

 Linda is scheduled to speak to groups of Road Scholar students on select Fridays from mid-May through late September.
 Because the talks will be in the morning a half-hour drive from Windbreak House, Linda will tweak the retreat schedule a bit for those weeks as follows: retreats will run Monday through Thursdays so that Linda will not be in a hurry to leave on the final morning of the retreat.
 However-- some of the Road Scholar classes may not fill, in which case Linda will have more flexibility in scheduling those weeks.
 Check back on this page for the updated list of available dates.
 We should know approximately 60 days in advance whether a Road Scholar class will be held.

-As an alternative, if you would like your retreat to include a Road Scholar Friday (remember Linda's retreat schedule is flexible) you can either stay at the retreat house and work on your writing that morning and meet with Linda later in the day, or you could accompany Linda to the talk (no additional charge)-- learn a bit about ranching in western South Dakota and study how she performs her poetry to an audience.
+As an alternative, if you would like your retreat to include a Road Scholar Friday (remember Linda's retreat schedule is flexible) you can either stay at the retreat house and work on your writing that morning and meet with Linda later in the day, or you could accompany Linda to the talk (no additional charge)-- learn a bit about ranching in western South Dakota and study how she gives a reading of her work and performs her poetry to an audience.

 Here is a link for information about the Road Scholar program in the Black Hills.